Aaron-Myers011/Pi-Hole/README.md

 <img src="https://i.imgur.com/EiGFPQI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Go to the Addlist tab on the left hand side menu
+Go to the Addlist tab on the left-hand side menu

-  We will pasting the URL's from Fire bog into the Addresses bar
+  We will be pasting the URL's from Fire bog into the Addresses bar
 <img src="https://i.imgur.com/fLsNouD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>